nwk6661/3DS-QR-Poster/README.md

 and nothing else (no newline at end)

-Thanks to codepoet for help with SMDH data
+Thanks to codepoet82 for help with SMDH data